We will have free flu vaccines available from Wednesday 14 April for Patients aged 65 and over ONLY.

-We have flu vaccines available NOW for the following patients:
+We will have free flu vaccines available from early in May for the following patients:

-We are able to offer flu vaccines to our patients who don’t fit these criteria at a cost of $30 per vaccine from 13 April.
+We are able to offer flu vaccines to our patients who don’t fit these criteria at a cost of $30 per vaccine from early in May.

 Not inside the clinic